LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson06.rst

 - Describe the concept of a recursive problem, including the definitions of **base case** and **recursive case**
-- Explain how base cases are important in preventing infinite loops
+- Explain how base cases are important in preventing infinite recursion
 - Write a recursive function